PangeranWiguan/Intel-11th-Gen-Opencore-EFI/README.md

 # Intel 11th Generation Opencore EFI for MSI MEG Z490i Unify

 EFI to boot macOS on 11th Generation Intel Hackintosh for MSI MEG Z490i Unify.
 For my own use.
+You can take and re-use it, but I may not be able to provide support.

 ## My System Specifications:

 1. Processor: Intel® Core™ i7-11700K
-2. GPU: Saphire Pulse AMD RX580 4GB
+2. GPU: Saphire Pulse AMD RX580 4GB (Ellesmere)
 3. RAM: 16GB
-4. SSD: (2nd Slot M.2) ADATA 256GB
+4. SSD: (2nd Slot M.2) ADATA SX8200PNP Media 256GB
 5. Motherboard: MSI MEG Z490i Unify

 ## F.A.Q.